-In the event a vacancy is created when a director is unable to complete his or her three year term, the remaining board members will appoint a qualified individual to complete said term.
+In the event a vacancy is created when a director is unable to complete his/her three-year term, the remaining board members will appoint a qualified individual to complete said term.

 Consistent with Idaho Code Section 42-204B, directors of the district shall not be held personally liable for monetary damages to either the district or its qualified electors in cases where a director is ultimately found to have breached their fiduciary duty owed, provided that the director had a good faith basis to believe that they were acting in the best interests of the district at the time of the breach.
 The limitation on personal liability set forth herein shall not apply in situations where: (a) the breach involved a breach of the director’s duty of loyalty; (b) the breach involved acts or omissions occurring in bad faith, or which involved intentional misconduct or knowing violations of law; or (c) the breach involved a transaction from which the director received an improper personal benefit.

 ARTICLE III – POWERS AND DUTIES OF THE BOARD OF DIRECTORS